Strategic Planning Underway:

-Leadership Profile: Andrew R. Dolloff, Superintendent of Schools
+Leadership Profile: Dr. Andrew R. Dolloff, Superintendent of Schools

 Andrew Dolloff is in his first year as Superintendent of Schools in Yarmouth, after completing five years in the same position in Maine RSU 21.
 Andrew is a 27-year veteran of Maine public schools, having begun his career as a chemistry teacher and basketball coach in central Maine before moving into school administration in Greater Portland in 1996.
 Over the past 19 years he has served as a superintendent, assistant superintendent, high school principal, assistant principal, and athletic administrator.